 Most days I do just fine, I make healthy meals, remember my supplements and take my homeopathic remedies.
 Other days, days like today, I just want to crawl back in bed.
 I don’t want to use up my limited energy trying to get through my daily schedule.
 The school year is even more difficult with homeschooling, dropping kids off and picking them up, preparing food and the many other tasks that need immediate attention.

 On the good days, Oh, I love thinking about the future!
-I find myself dreaming about all the things I want to do and places I want to go.
+I find myself dreaming about all the things I want to do and the places I want to go to.
 I create a massive to-do list and I literally wear myself out trying to catch up on all that hasn’t been done.
 I make plans with friends, I go out more with my kids and I even get back to exercising.

-Would it make you feel better to know that we’re not alone?
+Would it make you feel better to know that you’re not alone?
 I get to hear from many of you and I know that you’re going through this too.
 Some of you haven’t had positive gains yet, you’ve run out of money, you may have lost everything, you can’t see the light at the end of the tunnel and so your discouragement is mounting!

 May I remind you that our future is in God’s hands!
 It’s so easy to get on that “woes me” bandwagon.
 If we’re not careful we can spiral into depression over our physical limitations.
 We can grow weary and bitter.

 I pulled out my dusty gratitude journal, the one I started in 2014 and every once in awhile find sitting under a pile of books.
 It reminds me that I should write down a few things I’m grateful for.
 I’ve read about the benefits of keeping a gratitude journal and I think it would be worthwhile to once again list those things I’m grateful for each day, I know they far outweigh my complaints section.

 I started doing some Insta-stories on Instagram because after all, sharing what I’m eating is just way more fun than sitting down to a plate of healthy food right?
 At least this way I’ll take the time to make it pretty and I might possibly pull out one of my special “girlfriend” plates from the china hutch.
 Those are the beautiful plates I save for special times with my girls or my sweet friends who come to visit.

 I’ve been listening to the audiobook, The Wahls Protocol* by Terry Wahls.
 It’s fascinating and I personally think everyone should read or listen to this book even if you don’t have MS (Multiple Sclerosis).
 She gives a fantastic description of autoimmune disease and what happens at the cellular level regardless of what kind of autoimmune disease you have.
-She even mentions Lyme disease and how many Lyme sufferers are first misdiagnosed with MS. (*Affiliate Link)Therefore encourage one another and build one another up, just as you are doing.
-1 Thessalonians 5:11 #Encouragement #lymedisease Click To Tweet
+She even mentions Lyme disease and how many Lyme sufferers are first misdiagnosed with MS. (*Affiliate Link)

 I started a blog prayer journal where I’m writing in each person who contacts me and shares their experience with Lyme.
 I’m going to pray for those of you I meet either in person or online.

-After listening to The Chronic Lyme Disease Summit2, I recognize that my stressful lifestyle, my type A personality, and my need to help everyone else at the expense of my own health, has contributed to my relapse.Healing from Lyme becomes a lifestyle and the choices you make become your journey. #healingfromLyme #lymedisease Click To Tweet
+After listening to The Chronic Lyme Disease Summit2, I recognize that my stressful lifestyle, my type-A personality, and my need to help everyone else at the expense of my own health, has contributed to my relapse.Therefore encourage one another and build one another up, just as you are doing.
+1 Thessalonians 5:11 #Encouragement #lymedisease Click To Tweet

 Some days it takes a lot of work for me to control my thoughts and work on being positive but it’s so vitally important for healing.
 It takes, even more, work for me to incorporate times of rest and relaxation.